permaweb/ao-cookbook/src/guides/aoconnect/sending-messages.md

 Refer to your process module's source code or documentation to see how the message is used in its computation.
 The ao connect library will translate the parameters you pass it in the code below, construct a message, and send it.

+> 🎓 To Learn more about Wallets visit the [Permaweb Cookbook](https://cookbook.g8way.io/concepts/keyfiles-and-wallets.html)

 ## Sending a Message in NodeJS

+> Need a test wallet, use `npx -y @permaweb/wallet > /path/to/wallet.json` to create a wallet keyfile.

 ```js
 import { readFileSync } from "node:fs";